Mira Rai: Career

 She was a good runner, but didn’t know what ultra-running was when she participated in her first ultra-marathon, the 50 km Himalayan Outdoor Festival trail race.
-One morning when she was running in the hills surrounding Kathmandu, she met a group who were training on the same trails.
+One morning, when she was running in the hills surrounding Kathmandu, she met a group who were training on the same trails.
 After running together for some time, they asked her to meet them the following week for another run.
-When she arrived for that run, she found it was the start point of the 50 km race.
-Despite being unprepared, without carrying proper food or water, or wearing technical running clothes, she won the race, and caught the attention of race organizers with her positive attitude and dedication to the sport.
+When she arrived for that run, she found it was the starting point of the 50 km race.
+Despite being unprepared, without carrying proper food or water, or wearing technical running clothes, she won the race and caught the attention of race organizers with her positive attitude and dedication to the sport.

-After more intensive training for trail running, with her mentor Richard Bull of Trail Running Nepal, she began to travel overseas to participate in international ultra-trail running competitions, where she quickly became a well known name, winning one race after another and breaking several records.
-In early 2016 she suffered a knee injury during competition in the United Kingdom and had to take some time off from international competition to recover.
-During that time, she turned her attention to promoting trail running across Nepal, and helping to train other promising young female athletes from rural Nepal to complete on the international stage.
-She has organized many trail races in Kathmandu, and also her native Bhojpur, to promote the sport among Nepali youth.
-She has been featured in both national and international media, which have covered her life from a remote and rural village to a national hero.
+After more intensive training for trail running, with her mentor Richard Bull of Trail Running Nepal, she began to travel overseas to participate in international ultra-trail running competitions, where she quickly became a well-known name, winning one race after another and breaking several records.
+In early 2016, she suffered a knee injury during competition in the United Kingdom and had to take some time off from international competition to recover.
+During that time, she turned her attention to promoting trail running across Nepal and helping to train other promising young female athletes from rural Nepal to compete on the international stage.
+She has organized many trail races in Kathmandu and also in her native Bhojpur to promote the sport among Nepali youth.
+She has been featured in both national and international media, which have covered her life from a remote and rural village to that of a national hero.
 In a patriarchal society, she has become an inspiration to many girls across the country.

-In 2017 Mira re-joined the competitive ultra-trail running world, with her first competition in September 2017 at the 120 km Ben Nevis Ultra Trail Race in Scotland, UK, where she won the race and set a new course record in a time of 14 hours and 24 minutes.
-She is a professional trail runner, and part of the Salomon Running team.
+In 2017, Mira re-joined the competitive ultra-trail running world, with her first competition in September 2017 at the 120 km Ben Nevis Ultra Trail Race in Scotland, UK, where she won the race and set a new course record in a time of 14 hours and 24 minutes.
+She is a professional trail runner and part of the Salomon Running team.